wessenstam/gts21/snow/alerts/alerts.rst

    .. figure:: images/14.png

    This provides as overview of all of the Nutanix objects discovered by ServiceNow through Prism Central API.
-You can access addition details about resources within the dashboard, such as **Hosts**, by clicking them.
+You can access additional details about resources within the dashboard, such as **Hosts**, by clicking them.

 #.
 Within the dashboard, select the **Nutanix VM Summary** chart to view all currently discovered Nutanix VMs.